-MARIAN MORGAN Cape Elizabeth, Maine
+MARIAN MORGAN - Cape Elizabeth, Maine

-Marian Morgan is a graduate of the Winsor School in Boston and Wellesley College.
-Before moving to Maine, she was employed by the Harvard Medical School.
-She also served for many years on the board of The American College of Greece.
-Ms. Morgan is an avid sailor who handled the logistics for Dodge Morgan's non-stop circumnavigation of the globe in American Promise.
+Marian Morgan is an avid sailor who handled the logistics for Dodge Morgan's non-stop circumnavigation of the globe in American Promise.
 This led to an involvement with the Outward Bound schools and a life-long interest in education.
 Ms. Morgan was instrumental in bringing the arctic schooner Bowdoin to Maine Maritime Academy where it has since been used extensively in our sail training programs.
 She worked closely with then-President Kenneth Curtis in the Academy's first major capital campaign and has remained a good friend and strong supporter of MMA ever since.
-During her career she has worked for many nonprofit organizations, most particularly those involved in education or the environment.
+During her career she has worked for many non-profit organizations, most particularly those involved in education or the environment.